LotfiBensada/PopCornTV/README.md

-# Rhytmix
+# PopCornTV
-A music player
+A tv show and movie streaming app